Temporary Recycling & Waste Changes

 Get Out!
 But Keep Your Distance.

-Under the Governor’s “Stay at Home” order, getting outside for exercise is allowable as long as it is done per social distancing rules – stay 6′ away from others.
+Under the Governor’s “Stay at Home” order, getting outside for exercise is allowable as long as it is done per social distancing rules – stay 6 feet or more away from others.
 Spring is springing and this is a great time to get out for a hike.
 The outdoors are good for your mental and physical health.

 Keep in mind that all state parks in Illinois are currently closed as is local favorite Merwin Preserve.
 But that doesn’t mean you can’t get out to hike!
 We have compiled a map of good hiking options in the central Illinois area that are known to be open.
 Check out the map at the link below; some are in McLean County but many are not.
 If you find any errors, feel free to let us know.

-Please practice social distancing when hiking and even when traveling to hike – please don’t share a ride with friends or others outside your immediate household.
-Keep your distance from others you encounter while hiking, and if you arrive and find that a place is crowded, leave and find a less busy place!
+Please practice social distancing when hiking and even when traveling to hike – please don’t share a ride with friends or others outside your immediate household and don’t make plans to meet up to hike.
+Hike solo or with immediatel household members only.
+Keep your distance from others you encounter while hiking, wear a face covering, and if you arrive and find that a place is crowded, leave and find a less busy place!

 Keep in mind that local options are available if you don’t want to go far.
 While Merwin is closed, multiple ParkLands preserves are still open to the public, as is Sugar Grove Nature Center, these are all good places to hike.
 Please consider donations to our partner organizations Sugar Grove Nature Center and ParkLands Foundation to help them keep these beautiful places maintained.